-- □ Before lifting, be sure there is nothing on the bed that will restrict its movement or add extra weight. - □ Use caution when opening or closing the bed to keep hands and fingers at the end ledge provided (not on the side or further back than necessary).

-The bedroom electric slide room system may be located under the bed.
-Use care not to obstruct the slide room system when using the under bed storage area.
+- □ Before lifting, be sure there is nothing on the bed that will restrict its movement or add extra weight. - □ Use caution when opening or closing the bed to keep hands and fingers at the end ledge provided (not on the side or farther back than necessary). - □ Exercise extreme caution when opening the bed storage platform.
+Platform must be held open (unless equipped with a prop rod or gas struts) and slowly lowered until closed. - The bedroom electric slide room system may be located under the bed.
+Use care not to obstruct the slide room system when using the under bed storage. - ☐ Failure to comply with these guidelines can result in serious injury or property damage.